-There are three main situations where elected members, employees, volunteers and contracted service providers may need to respond to a concern or case of alleged or suspected abuse:
+There are three main situations where councillors, employees, volunteers and contracted service providers may need to respond to a concern or case of alleged or suspected abuse:

-- Responding to a child or young person making an allegation of abuse or demonstrating behaviours or other symptoms that might indicate abuse or neglect. - Responding to allegations or concerns about an elected member, employee, volunteer or contracted service provider - Responding to allegations or concerns about any other person e.g. parent, carer, other service user
+- Responding to a child or young person making an allegation of abuse or demonstrating behaviours or other symptoms that might indicate abuse or neglect. - Responding to allegations or concerns about a councillor, employee, volunteer or contracted service provider - Responding to allegations or concerns about any other person e.g. parent, carer, other service user